renovatebot/renovate/CODE_OF_CONDUCT.md

 # Code of Conduct

-In order to deliver great features and support to the Renovate Open Source project, we ask for high politeness and careful attention from those who want to join us.
+In order to deliver great features and support to the Renovate Open Source project, we ask for high politeness and careful attention from those who want to participate.

 ## Our priorities